 -- The first section of this topic is shown below --

-- Common pathogens: list is by no means exhaustive
+- Common pathogens and causes: list is by no means exhaustive

 - Campylobacter jejuni